CypherRohan/My-Paint-JAVA/README.md

 Clear Canvas: Click the "Clear" button to clear the entire canvas and start a new drawing.

+FUTURE ENHANCEMENTS:
+1.Making the application capable to save the data.
+2.Adding more paint like features.

 CODE OVERVIEW:
 BasicPaintApp: The main class that sets up the application window and contains the main method.
 DrawingPanel: A custom JPanel where the drawing operations are handled.